Floobits/floobits-sublime/README.md

 **Sublime Text 3 Beta users:** You want the [Sublime Text 3 plugin](https://github.com/Floobits/sublime-text-3-plugin/).

-### Development status: Works, but rough around the edges.
-It's probably worth waiting a little while for this plugin to mature and stabilize.
+### Development status: Reasonably stable.
+We dogfood it daily and rarely run into issues.

 ## Windows
 This plugin does not work on Windows.
 However, the [Sublime Text 3 plugin](https://github.com/Floobits/sublime-text-3-plugin/) does.
 Windows users are encouraged to install Sublime Text 3.
 The Python included with the Windows version of Sublime Text 2 does not have the [select](http://docs.python.org/2/library/select.html) module.